fonkley/chainmeup/README.md

 - Finally, use the "Limiter" macro to taste.
 - - (RECOMMENDED: These effects can be LOUD)

-If you want, you could also select the (R) button to the left of the rack's name for a completely randomized selection for each macro, exclusing the "Limiter" macro.
+If you want, you could also select the (R) button to the left of the rack's name for a completely randomized selection for each macro, excluding the "Limiter" macro.

+# Installation
+## Windows